Locomotive: Steam

 In 1812, Matthew Murray's twin-cylinder rack locomotive Salamanca first ran on the edge-railed rack-and-pinion Middleton Railway; this is generally regarded as the first commercially successful locomotive.
 Another well-known early locomotive was Puffing Billy, built 1813–14 by engineer William Hedley for the Wylam Colliery near Newcastle upon Tyne.
-This locomotive is the oldest preserved, and is on static display in the Science Museum, London.
+This locomotive is the oldest preserved and is on static display in the Science Museum, London.
 George Stephenson built Locomotion No. 1 for the Stockton & Darlington Railway in the north-east of England, which was the first public steam railway in the world.
 In 1829, his son Robert built The Rocket in Newcastle upon Tyne.
 Rocket was entered into, and won, the Rainhill Trials.
-This success led to the company emerging as the pre-eminent early builder of steam locomotives used on railways in the UK, US and much of Europe.
+This success led to the company emerging as the pre-eminent early builder of steam locomotives for railways in the UK, the US, and much of Europe.
 The Liverpool & Manchester Railway, built by Stephenson, opened a year later making exclusive use of steam power for passenger and goods trains.

 The steam locomotive remained by far the most common type of locomotive until after World War II.
 Steam locomotives are less efficient than modern diesel and electric locomotives, and a significantly larger workforce is required to operate and service them.
-British Rail figures showed that the cost of crewing and fuelling a steam locomotive was about two and a half times larger than the cost of supporting an equivalent diesel locomotive, and the daily mileage they could run was lower.
+British Rail figures showed that the cost of crewing and fuelling a steam locomotive was about two and a half times larger than the cost of supporting an equivalent diesel locomotive; the daily mileage they could run was lower.
 Between about 1950 and 1970, the majority of steam locomotives were retired from commercial service and replaced with electric and diesel–electric locomotives.
 While North America transitioned from steam during the 1950s, and continental Europe by the 1970s, in other parts of the world, the transition happened later.
-Steam was a familiar technology that used widely-available fuels and in low-wage economies did not suffer as wide a cost disparity.
+Steam was a familiar technology that used widely available fuels and, in low-wage economies, did not suffer as wide a cost disparity.
 It continued to be used in many countries until the end of the 20th century.
-By the end of the 20th century, almost the only steam power remaining in regular use around the world was on heritage railways.
+By the end of the 20th century, almost the only steam power still in regular use worldwide was on heritage railways.